CultureHQ/components/README.md

 * `label` - the label to display for the field
 * `name` - the name of the field
 * `required?` - indicates this field is required for submission

+### SubmitButton

+A button used to submit a form.
+Accepts all of the same props as a regular `Button` component, with the addition of:

+* `children?` - a function that accepts a single argument (`submitting`) that should return valid React children depending on that boolean argument
+* `submitting` - a boolean value representing whether or not the form is currently submitting

 ### Subnav